-SpareBank 1 Nord-Norge aims to have an internal capital buffer of 100 basis points above the regulatory CET1 minimum requirement, and thus its long-term CET1 capital ratio target is currently 14.5%.
-We believe that such capital levels provide a good loss absorption buffer to the bank, and a good safety net to its creditors.
+SpareBank 1 Nord-Norge aims to have an internal capital buffer of 100 basis points above the regulatory CET1 minimum requirement (13.5%), and thus its long-term CET1 capital ratio target is currently 14.5%.
+We believe that such capital levels provide a good loss absorption buffer to the bank, a good safety net to its creditors and also some room for a potential take-over activity of certain smaller savings banks in the region.
 In view of the comfortable capital metrics, we note that SpareBank 1 Nord-Norge has removed its limit on the dividend payout ratio, which was previously capped at a maximum of 50% of group profits, and indicated that future payout will take into account the bank's capital levels and future growth.
 For 2019, the bank targets a minimum payout ratio of 50%.